-Many of these doctors are choosing to follow a less aggressive vaccine schedule with their own children.
+Many of the doctors questioning some vaccines are choosing to follow a less aggressive vaccine schedule with their own children.

 The question of how and when to vaccinate to optimize children’s health is anything but resolved.

-Below is an excerpt from a memoir by Adrienne Carmack, M.D., who describes how her thinking about vaccines changed after she had her own children.
+Below is an excerpt from a memoir by Adrienne Carmack, M.D., who describes how she started questioning some vaccines and how her thinking about vaccines changed after she had her own children.

 Why American Doctors Are Questioning Some Vaccines

 The medical profession tells great tales of decades past when people died from, or were disabled by, diseases such as polio and smallpox, and how the invention of vaccines stopped these epidemics.